couign/Data-Projects/Totilpay_Data_Analysis/Read_Me_Totilpay_Data_Analysis.md

 ### Card Not Found
 - **Meaning:** Card is no longer active — DTA does not recognize it.
 - **Solution:** Ask customer if they have a newer card or still receive benefits.
-Dispose of inactive card.

 ### Insufficient Funds
 - **Meaning:** Card balance is less than total amount charged.